Goncalves2525/real-estate-management-system/docs/sprintD/us019/03.design/Readme.md

-# US 012 - I want to import information from a legacy system
+# US 019 -  I want to divide the set of all stores into two subsets

 ## 3. Design - User Story Realization